 To carry out its efforts, the BNDES has long-term financial resources, structured processes, solid practices, governance policies, deep knowledge of the Brazilian economy, committed and skilled employees, as well as a wide range of relations with the various spheres of civil society, government, intermediary financial institutions, and international organizations.
-WHICH are the BNDES' main activities?
+Processes Financial support is granted according to the principles of separating responsibilities, with decisions made collectively WHICH are the BNDES' main activities?